ideafold/ideafold.github.com/index.md

 ### Projects:

-1. **09/2011 -- present.**
+1. **09/2012 -- present.
+Beijing University of Posts and Telecommunications**
+  open domain chat bot system.

+2. **07/20012 -- 04/2013.
+Alibaba Group**
+  develop the recommendation system. from pv 300w to N thousand millions pv. the number 1 recommendation system of China.

-  MSc in Human Machine Interaction, Beijing University of Posts and Telecommunications.
+2. **12/2011 -- 07/2012.
+Beijing University of Posts and Telecommunications**
+  a short study of image recognition system.

+2. **09/2009 -- 05/2011.
+Xidian University**
+  a project to study the route algorithms of wireless sensor.

-2. **09/2007 -- 07/2011.**
+2. **06/2008 -- 07/2009.
+Xidian University**
-  B.S. in Information security, Xidian University.
+  Establish the Xidian linux club, now it is supported by IBM.
+Act as the first chairman

 ### Publications: